PehlivanMert/Sport-Center/README.md

 # 🏋️ Sport Center Website
+* You can access the site here: https://pehlivanmert.github.io/Sport-Center/

-This project includes the design of an interactive and user-friendly website for a sports center.
+* This project includes the design of an interactive and user-friendly website for a sports center.
 It is created using HTML, CSS and JavaScript.
 The purpose of the project is to introduce various services to sports center clients and facilitate effective communication.

 ## 📋 Features
 * Active Buttons: